ga-lessons/domain-modeling-mongo/domain-modeling.md

 **One-to-one:** A Country has one Capital City

-- Usually denotes that one entity should be an attribute of the other
-- Usually separated for physical space considerations

 **One-to-many:** A GA Location has many Cohorts

-- The most common relationship you will define in WDI.

-**Many-to-many:** A Membership has many Assignments through Submissions, and an Assignment has many Memberships through Submissions.
+**Many-to-many:** Each doctor has many patients, and each patient has many doctors.

-- Requires a join table.
-In this example, that is Submissions.

 #### ERD Symbols Guide